What is Cat Kibble?

 - Shorter shelf life

-Aside from these general pros as cons, our Earthborn recipes have specific pros and cons.
+Aside from these general pros as cons, our Earthborn Holistic food for cat recipes have specific pros and cons.
 For example, all three of our dry recipes are all life stages cat food whereas five of our canned recipes are balanced diets for all life stages, meaning you can get a little more variety for your kitten if you choose to feed wet food.
 If you have a kitten, making sure the food you choose meets cat nutrition requirements for kittens is another thing to take into consideration above all else.